mawburn/portaler-core/docs/selfhosting.md

   db_data: {}
 ```

-`ctrl-x` to exit, dont forget to save your changes.
+`ctrl-x` to exit, don't forget to save your changes.

 When you are done editing the files - start the containers: